USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 * gov.epa.otaq.moves.master.implementation.ghg.TankTemperatureGenerator
 * gov.epa.otaq.moves.master.implementation.ghg.TotalActivityGenerator

+In some runs, the modeler may choose to save the results of specific components (see the **savedata** element).
+In subsequent runs, those components can be skipped by specifying them using the **donotexecute** element, and instead input the saved data using the "Input Data Sets" function of the Advanced Features panel (see the **databaseselection** element).
+This choice is only appropriate if the saved data and the data that would have been generated are the same.

+However, these features were not updated and not tested prior with the latest model release.
+Some of the listed components are no longer used as of MOVES3.
+Rather than using this feature to improve performance, we recommend using the strategies described [Tips For Faster MOVES Runs](TipsForFasterMOVESRuns.md).

+As such, this element is typically empty in a RunSpec, is not necessary to complete a MOVES run, and may be omitted from a RunSpec.

 ## Generatordatabase

 ```xml
 <generatordatabase shouldsave="false" servername="" databasename="" description=""/>
 ```

 The **generatordatabase** element specifies the database to save the outputs selected in the **savedata** element.
+Specifically, if the **savedata** element is used, the *shouldsave* attribute should be set to "true", and a database name should be given in the *databasename* attribute to specify where to save the data.

 This element is not necessary to complete a MOVES run and may be omitted from a RunSpec.

 ## Donotperformfinalaggregation